NormanFriman52/CompanyApp/README.md

     MONGODB_SETTINGS = {"db": "ChatApp", "host": "mongodb://localhost:27017/ChatApp"}
 ```
  - configure the storage directory of the files sent by users.
+  UPLOAD_FOLDER is a path to directory where the directories with the files sent via chat will be stored.
  - configure the allowed extensions of file that can be sent via chat.
 ```python
 UPLOAD_FOLDER = r'C:\Users\kgolonka\Desktop\chat_uploads'
 ALLOWED_EXTENSIONS = {'txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif', 'mp3'}
 ```

 # Dependencies

 Python libraries needed for project tu run can be found in the requirements.txt file.